web3-storage/docs/docs/examples/getting-started.md

 1. That's it!

-Running the script is easy, but to really learn how things work you should take a look at the script itself!
+Running the script is easy, but to really learn how things work, you should take a look at the script itself!
 Open it up in a text editor and play around with the functions.
-One of the best ways to learn how something works is by breaking it!
+One of the best ways to learn how something works is by breaking it.

 [github-main-repo]: https://github.com/web3-storage/web3.storage
 [github-examples-dir]: https://github.com/web3-storage/web3.storage/tree/main/packages/client/examples